daithioc95/MS1/README.md

 Implementing this design will keep the audience engaged and compliment the users stories by firstly feeding the user with “what” it is that do, secondly, showing projects to convey “How” I do it and finally, providing a means of contact should they want to collaborate.

 In creating my website, I followed the 5 levels of development below and have outlined these in the following headings.
+This is an effective means of web development which ensures and appropriate order of approach with each plane becomming less conceptual as the project evolves.

 - Strategy Plane
 - Scope Plane